AustralianCancerDataNetwork/groundworkers/README.md

 ## If you are using it as a library

 Start with `build_application(config)` and `app.services.mapping` for higher-level mapping workflows.
+Use `app.services.text` for LLM-backed normalization, decomposition, and disambiguation before passing terms into search or grounding.
 Drop down to `app.adapters.*` when you want lower-level, dependency-shaped operations.

 ## Companion repos